 - Out-of-pocket expenses

 Some total-loss claims may be valued lower than expected, depending on the insurer’s methodology.
-A lawyer knows the formulas and how to challenge low valuation offers.
+Disputes over valuation may involve insurer methodologies, documentation standards, and policy terms

 4. Multiple Vehicles, Passengers, or a Commercial Vehicle Were Involved